Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

-We recommend identifying your target audience, then evaluating if they would use Instagram enough to make advertising there worth it.
+You should first identify your target audience, then evaluate if they would use Instagram enough to make advertising there worth it.
 You can also test out a few ads before you invest in full campaigns.

 If you want to boost your Instagram traffic but don’t know how to feel about ads, you can try promoting one of your existing posts.
 This feature gives you a feel for the platform’s advertising capabilities, but you won’t have to take the time to create an ad from scratch.
 Follow these steps to promote one of your Instagram posts: